-Growth Area SW1 (west of Hall Lane) will require a distributor road through it from Edward Benefer Way to Nursery Lane, and this new link will divert and reduce traffic flows in the southern part of Nursery Lane and at its junction with Low Road.
-Most of the Knights' Hill Growth Area off Grimston Road is suggested as a vehicle cul-de-sac with one secondary access and connecting to the Ullswater Avenue area only by paths and cycleways (including emergency use).
+Development of the strategic Local Plan Hall Lane site allocation (E3.1) will require a distributor road through it from Edward Benefer Way to Nursery Lane, and this new link will divert and reduce traffic flows in the southern part of Nursery Lane and at its junction with Low Road.
+Most of the Knights' Hill site allocation off Grimston Road (E4.1) is suggested as a vehicle culde-sac with one secondary access and connecting to the Ullswater Avenue area only by paths and cycleways (including emergency use).